mongodb-partners/MEANStack_with_Atlas_on_Fargate/README.md

 Note: While creating the docker context, it will give option for selecting the AWS authentication.
 Choose the default.
+Please refer [link](https://docs.docker.com/cloud/ecs-integration/) for further details

 ************************************************************************